oro-os/link/README.md

 All PCBs are located in `pcb/`, where all of the server infrastructure and firmware for the PCBs is located in `firmware/` since it's a workspace with some local dependencies (e.g. the protocol spoken between the boards and the CI/CD daemon).

-Each of the PCBs included in the project are described in the [`pcb/` directory's readme](pcb/).

-## Supported Devices / Architectures

-The supported architectures are listed here.
-In the case that several revisions or variants of a single device/arch board exist, links go to the currently used/developed/supported version.

-- x86/x86_64 [[pcb (open bench table)]](pcb/link-x86-obt) [[firmware]](firmware/link-firmware-x86)

 # License